 A recent study demonstrated that use-dependent learning explains step asymmetry aftereffects in visually guided treadmill walking (Wood et al., 2020), despite previous interpretations that aftereffects observed during this paradigm were primarily due to learning from sensory prediction errors, i.e., sensorimotor adaptation (Cherry-Allen et al., 2018; French et al., 2018; Hussain et al., 2013; Kim and Krebs, 2012; Kim and Mugisha, 2014; Statton et al., 2016).
 In the study by Wood et al. (2020), visual targets were used to guide participants into walking with an asymmetry (i.e., a limp).
 Critically, for one of the experimental groups, all visual feedback was veridical and participants were fully aware that they were being guided by the targets to practice walking asymmetrically.
 Therefore, the small but persistent aftereffects observed during washout, when all visual feedback was removed and participants were instructed to “walk normally”, were highly consistent with use-dependent learning.
 As repetition of novel gait patterns is inherent to nearly all locomotor learning studies, these findings suggest that use-dependent learning may play an important yet underappreciated role in this body of literature.
 Thus, critical questions regarding use-dependent learning during locomotion remain: Given that movement is intrinsically variable, how consistent must the walking pattern be to engage use-dependent learning?
 Additionally, what are the computational principles underlying use-dependent learning in locomotion?

 Here, through computational modeling, simulations, and a series of behavioral experiments, we directly tackle the question of how the consistency of movement patterns impacts use-dependent learning.
 Our competing hypotheses are formalized by two distinct computational models of how use-dependent learning may arise.
 In Model 1, the Strategy plus Use-Dependent model, two learning processes act in parallel: A voluntary, strategic learning process that is active when the goal is to match step lengths to visual targets, and an automatic, slowly updating use-dependent learning process that biases movements in the direction of immediately preceding movements (Diedrichsen et al., 2010).
-Due to the slow learning and slow forgetting nature of use-dependent learning in this model, it is robust to changes in movement consistency.
+Due to the slow learning and slow forgetting nature of use-dependent learning in this model, the use-dependent bias is robust to changes in movement consistency.
 In Model 2, the Adaptive Bayesian model, adopted from a study of reaching (Verstynen and Sabes, 2011), use-dependent learning is framed as a process of combining quickly adapting prior probabilities of target (step) locations with current sensory estimates of where to step.
 Thus, in direct contrast to the Strategy plus Use-Dependent model, the magnitude of use-dependent biases is directly related to the consistency of the environment, or target locations.
+Specifically, the Adaptive Bayesian model predicts a progressive decrease in use-dependent bias magnitude with less consistent practice while the Strategy plus Use-Dependent model predicts similar use-dependent bias magnitude regardless of practice consistency.
 Critically, while these two computational accounts provide putative explanations for use-dependent biases, they differ markedly in their theoretical underpinnings and, to our knowledge, have not been directly compared with each other.
 Therefore, we have designed a set of walking experiments that systematically vary environmental consistency during learning and assess the state of use-dependent biases during no-feedback washout trials in order to discriminate between these two competing theories on the underlying constraints of use-dependent learning.

 Materials and Methods